top of page

 Research at the Archive

-Mission Document Collections
+Mission Era Document Collections

 The materials should be considered original manuscripts in Spanish, unless noted otherwise.
 These finding guides are the lifelong work and creation of historian and archivist, Fr.
 Maynard Geiger, O.F.M., Ph.D.

-Junipero Serra Collection
+Junípero Serra Collection

-California Mission Documents Finding Guide
+California Mission Documents

 Sacramental Registers